Ever wonder what to do with too many leftover deviled eggs? Probably not, because leftover deviled eggs don’t even exist.

 When piping a swirl (this also applies to cupcakes, work with the tip of your bag close to the surface and lift up only to finish the center peak.
 That will give you a more controlled swirling technique.

-Plus, check out our All-Purpose Guide to Cooking Eggs and tips on how to use an egg poacher.
+Plus, check out our All-Purpose Guide to Cooking Eggs, tips on how to use an egg poacher, and easy recipes for homeade egg dyes.